1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Vernalization.md

 [^7]:“An experiment without replicatioti is not a scientific experiment.
 The single seed could have been a hybrid, a mutant, or a contaminant.”
 (Medvedev and Lerner, p.
 25)

 [^8]:“Lysenko considered that, if he could alter a winter into a spring form and then reverse the process, there are no immutable genes for winter habit, and all depends on the environment: hence there are no genes of any kind.
 But this  analysis lacks logic” (Medvedev and Lerner, p.
 25)

+[^9]:“Lysenko, with his Kooperatorka experiments, has  shown that, if one approaches a plant skillfully, knowing life and not merely the external traits of a plant, if one chooses methods of influence not as the geneticists do, “the stronger, the better,”” (Medvedev and Lerner, p.
+31)“but selects methods consonant with the given stage of development of the organism, then in a brief period it is possible to alter the hereditary nature of the plant” (Medvedev and Lerner, p.
+32)